Murder of David Knapps: Current status

 After receiving death sentences, Jeffrey Clark and David Brown were transferred to death row at the Louisiana State Penitentiary.
 By 2023, they were among 57 inmates still awaiting execution in the state.

 In February 2025, Louisiana announced plans to resume executions, ending a 15-year moratorium that had been in effect since 2010.
-On March 18, 2025, the state carried out its first execution in over a decade, conducting the execution of convicted Jessie Hoffman Jr. with nitrogen hypoxia.
+On March 18, 2025, the state carried out its first execution in over a decade, conducting the execution of Jessie Hoffman Jr. with nitrogen hypoxia.
 As of the day before the execution, March 17, 2025, there were 56 inmates on death row, including Clark and Brown.
 Following Hoffman's execution, the number dropped to 55.

 As of 2025, the remaining three members of the Angola 5 — David Mathis, Barry Edge, and Robert Carley — continued serving life sentences at the Louisiana State Penitentiary for the murder of Captain David Knapps, as well as for their earlier murder convictions.
 A 2019 report showed that about 4,700 offenders, including Mathis, Edge and Carley, were serving life without parole at the Louisiana State Penitentiary, making Louisiana primarily the state with the highest sentencing rate of life without parole in the United States.